NAHID12105080/neetcode150cpp/Binary_search/Notes.md

 ## 🔥 Binary Search:

 - a divide-and-conquer technique
-- used to efficiently find an element in a `sorted array`
+- find an element in a `sorted array`
 - O(log N) time.

 ## 📌 Standard Binary Search Template